 A single Ethernet run can reach up to 100 meters—plenty for most facilities and homes.

-PoE Cameras vs. WiFi and Analog: What’s the Real Difference?
+PoE cameras vs. WiFi and analog: What’s the real difference?

 If you’re comparing security camera PoE systems to WiFi or analog, here’s what matters:

-- WiFi cameras: Prone to signal loss, interference from microwaves, and require ongoing management of batteries or outlets.
+WiFi cameras: Prone to signal loss, interference from microwaves, and require ongoing management of batteries or outlets.

 2. Power and Maintenance

-- PoE: No need for local power—just plug the Ethernet in, even in hard-to-reach spots.
+PoE: No need for local power—just plug the Ethernet in, even in hard-to-reach spots.

-- WiFi: Needs a power outlet nearby or regular battery swaps.
+WiFi: Needs a power outlet nearby or regular battery swaps.

 3. Video Quality and Performance

-- Analog: Lower resolution, limited features, and complex cabling.
+Analog: Lower resolution, limited features, and complex cabling.

-- WiFi: Resolution limited by bandwidth and signal quality.
+WiFi: Resolution limited by bandwidth and signal quality.

 4. Installation and Scalability

-- PoE: Centralized, expandable—add cameras as you grow.
+PoE: Unified, expandable—add cameras as you grow.

-- Analog: Each camera needs its own power and coax run.
+Analog: Each camera needs its own power and coax run.

-- WiFi: Limited by router coverage and network congestion.
+WiFi: Limited by router coverage and network congestion.

 Cost comparison: PoE systems have a higher initial investment, but you save on labor, maintenance, and upgrades over time—especially as your needs grow.